cocrs/3DCV_final_project/README.md

 ## Run training code

 Please make sure you have downloaded checkpoint.pt from multiperson and put it in the folder `data`.
 We resume from checkpoint.pt and first finetune on 500 images we sampled from MPI-INF-3DHP as our baseline.
-The [annotations]() for 500 images we sampled.
+The annotations for 500 images we sampled is [here](https://drive.google.com/file/d/15MWagBYX4HUAMRuNihpA2qlAW3U-DmKx/view?usp=sharing).
 Please put it in `mmdetection/data/pseudo/annotations`
 ```bash
 python3 tools/train.py configs/smpl/tune_mpi.py --load_pretrain ./data/checkpoint.pt --seed 1111
 i=0